 You are part of a committee of experts tasked with investigating the Great Smog of 1952.
 Your goal is to determine what factors contributed to this catastrophic event.
-Together, your class will examine: (1) the combination of harmful gases and particles in London's atmosphere at the time, (2) how environmental conditions, including weather and topography, contributed to the build up of these pollutants, and (3) the smog's effects on Londoners' health-both in the short and long term.
+Together, your class will examine: (1) the combination of chemicals and particulate matter released into the atmosphere at the time, (2) how environmental conditions, including weather and topography, contributed to the build up of these pollutants, and (3) the smog's effects on Londoners' health-both in the short and long term.